Atoofaayoub/Brain-Tumor-Detection-Using-Deep-Learning-MRI-Images-Detection/README.md

-# Brain-Tumor-Detection using deep learning model
+# Brain-Tumor-Detection using Deep Learning Model